Introduction

 A journal with a non-profit business model is fairer than an academic friendly journal with a for-profit business model.
 But the later is still fairer than a non-academic friendly journal with a for-profit business model.

-Note: The package fairpub
+Note: the package fairpub provides a

-subset of the original DAFNEE database.
-We are currently working to
+subset of the original DAFNEE database (fields

-increase this list of journals.
+currently working to increase this list of journals.

-also implements the method proposed
+The package fairpub also implements the method proposed

-method is implemented in the fp_compute_ratio()
+implemented in the fp_compute_citation_ratio() function and

-and can answer the question How fair am I when I cite previous
+can answer the question How fair am I when I cite previous

 works? by computing the fairness ratio on the references cited